Light curves of BSM-induced neutrino echoes in the optically-thin limit: Summary and Discussion

 We focused on neutrino-neutrino and DM-neutrino interactions, which are highly motivated and can ease tensions present in cosmological and accelerator measurements.
 Thanks to their high energies and long baselines, observation of high-energy cosmic neutrinos opened a new front for studying such interactions, which outperforms cosmological measurements in part of the parameter space.
 The majority of previous studies focused on the features expected in the energy spectrum or arrival direction of high-energy neutrinos, see e.g., Refs.~\cite{Ioka:2014kca,Ng:2014pca,Blum:2014ewa,Davis:2015rza,Shoemaker:2015qul,Cherry:2016jol,Arguelles:2017atb,Kelly:2018tyg,Pandey:2018wvh,Choi:2019ixb,Capozzi:2018bps}.
 Recent progress in the identification of the origin of high-energy neutrinos with multimessenger observations has provided an additional tool for probing new physics in the neutrino sector.
 Incorporating the arrival time, and investigating the deviation from the arrival of other electromagnetic radiation, or gravitational waves not only opens a new avenue in studying new physics but also provides a complementary and competing probe of the new physics with high-energy cosmic neutrinos.

 As shown in MS19 \cite{Murase:2019xqi}, new physics searches with time-domain multimessenger neutrino astrophysics will provide a competitive probe to the previous searches with astrophysical neutrinos and cosmological measurements.
 Recent additional coincidences between high-energy neutrinos and flaring sources demonstrate the feasibility and power for new physics studies with neutrino echoes.
 The enhanced sensitivity of the next generation of neutrino telescopes will help us identify multiple neutrinos from a transient source and study their arrival time profile.
+An important point is that constraints do not rely on neutrino spectra.
+The intrinsic spectra of astrophysical sources can be uncertain and model dependent, in which the constraints from the spectral modification may suffer from unknown astrophysical systematics.
+For example, the source spectra are not simple power laws in many models \cite{Murase:2013ffa,Murase:2019vdl}.
+Furthermore, in the optically thin regime of interactions, the number of interactions between the source and the detector is less than one, in which the spectral modification is expected to be small.
+On the other hand, if one has a large number of signal events, the echo method allows us to probe the regime of $\tau_\nu<1$ \cite{Murase:2019xqi,Carpio:2022lqk}, which is different from limits set by $\tau_\nu \sim 1$ via the spectral modification \cite{Kelly:2018tyg}.